footdabmommy/wse/docs/source/spawn.rst

 Spawn
 =====

-| To teleport to spawn, run the command ``/spawn``
+| To teleport to spawn, run the command ``/spawn``.
 You must then stay still for 3 seconds.
-After that time you will be teleported to spawn.
+After the 3 seconds have passed you will be teleported to spawn.